karddal/avon/documentation/src/dev_env/README.md

 |`just test`|Runs tests|
 |`just sync`|Download and install dependencies|

 Please follow the rest of the instructions in this chapter to setup the tools for running the frontend and the backend.

-If you are also interested in adding to the documentation, follow the instructions in [todo]().
+## Docker

+Some of our workflows use Docker, because we containerise our platform.
+This means that you should install Docker or a Docker-compatible runtime, like
+Podman.